-So far, then, we are in possession of these historical facts:

-(1) That Snorri Sturluson was fostered for sixteen years at Oddi.
+So far, then, we are in possession of these historical facts: (1) That Snorri Sturluson was fostered for sixteen years at Oddi.
 (2) That Oddi was still a famous centre of learning at the time.
 (3) That Snorri is the author of the book which the Codex Upsaliensis says is called Edda.
-(4) That the first main portion of that book is a prose paraphrase of mythical songs such as we have collected in the book which variously bears the names of the Poetical, the in the Cod.
+(4) That the first main portion of that book is a prose paraphrase of mythical songs such as we have collected in the book which variously bears the names of the Poetical, the Older, or Sæmund's Edda.

+Other historical points present themselves.
+They are obvious, it is true, and therefore pass without any particular notice, somewhat after the fashion of the walk of man, which is an obvious and unheeded fact, but in reality a continuous succession of interrupted and counteracted falls.
+It is obvious that Snorri must have had before him a collection of mythical songs such as we know exist in the Cod.
 Reg. of the Older Edda.
 It is obvious that a book containing this collection must have existed.
 It is obvious that it must have been kept somewhere, and that Snorri must have found it somewhere, or got it from somewhere for the purpose of paraphrasing it.
 Now the Older Edda is a book for scholars, and always has been.
-It has never been a popular book or a book for the general reader in the real sense of that expression. though its language was generally understood by the people, being the same in grammatical form and syntactical structure as the idiom they spoke themselves, the mythic and heroic background of a vast number of its allusions was as much a sealed mystery to the general reader of the twelfth century as it is to him of the Nay, even more so.
-Orders for copies of such a nineteenth. book must have been few and far between.
-We know that we can gauge pretty accurately the popularity of the old books of Iceland by the number of MSS, and MS, fragments of them that have escaped destruction to our day.
+It has never been a popular book or a book for the general reader in the real sense of that expression.
+And though its language was generally understood by the people, being the same in grammatical form and syntactical structure as the idiom they spoke themselves, the mythic and heroic background of a vast number of its allusions was as much a sealed mystery to the general reader of the twelfth century as it is to him of the nineteenth.
+Nay, even more so.
+Orders for copies of such a book must have been few and far between.
+We know that we can gauge pretty accurately the popularity of the old books of Iceland by the number of MSS. and MS. fragments of them that have escaped destruction to our day.
 The Older Edda has reached us in two fragments only, for the Cod.
 Reg., though less of a fragment than A.M.
 748, is still but a fragment.